orewafuad/ytdl-core/README.md

     },
 });

-/* With rewriteRequest, you can specify various things. */ const ytdl = new YtdlCore({
+/* With rewriteRequest, you can specify various things. (e.g., random selection of multiple proxies) */ const ytdl = new YtdlCore({
     rewriteRequest: (url, options, { isDownloadUrl }) => {
         if (isDownloadUrl) {